Protecting

 Archbishop Cordileone has identified a group of well-educated and highly skilled professionals to advise the Archdiocese on matters relating to abuse by clergy.

-This group includes a psychologist (Dr. Renee Duffey), two physicians (Dr. Laura Rubinos and Dr. Kesook Lee), a retired police officer (Mr. Al Trigueiro), and a survivor (Mr. Paul Hessinger).
+This group includes a psychologist (Dr. Renee Duffey), two physicians (Dr. Laura Rubinos and Dr. Kesook Lee), a retired police officer (Mr. Al Trigueiro), a survivor (Mr. Paul Hessinger), the Chancellor of the Archdiocese (Msgr.
+Michael Padazinski), and a Pastor (Msgr.
+John Talesfore).
 There is a balance of men and women, and several members are also parents.

 This Independent Review Board (IRB) oversees the “Safe Environment” program of the Archdiocese and has acted as a consultant to religious orders of priests.
 The Vicar for Clergy and the Archbishop meet regularly with this Board.
-The Victim Assistance Coordinator and the Diocesan Attorney serve as support staff, but are not members.
+The Victim Assistance Coordinator and the Diocesan Attorney serve as support staff but are not members.
 They, along with the Archbishop and the Vicar for Clergy, excuse themselves during IRB deliberations on particular cases.
-The Chancellor (Msgr.
-Michael Padazinski) is a member and takes part in deliberations, but has no vote.